Rhys Hughes (footballer): Tranmere Rovers

 On 21 June 2022, Hughes signed a two-year contract with EFL League Two club Tranmere Rovers.
 He made his debut for the club on 9 August, coming on as an 82nd-minute substitute for Lee O'Connor in a 2–2 draw at Accrington Stanley in the EFL Cup.
 He scored his first career goal at Prenton Park on 4 October, in a 5–3 defeat to Leeds United U23 in the EFL Trophy.

 In January 2023, he joined National League North promotion challengers Chester on an initial 28-day loan.

 On 17 November 2023, Hughes joined National League North club Curzon Ashton on an initial one-month loan deal.

 Hughes was released at the end of the 2023–24 season.

 Connah's Quay Nomads

-On 1 August 2024, Hughes joined Cymru Premier club Connah's Quay Nomads.
+On 1 August 2024, Hughes joined Cymru Premier club Connah's Quay Nomads. in January 2025 he signed a new contract with the club, up to at least the end of the 2025–26 season.

+The New Saints

+On 2 April 2026, Connah's Quay Nomads announced that he would leave the club at the end of the season and join The New Saints.
+The Saints announced on 27 May that he would join them when the transfer window opened on 16 June.

 Style of play

 Hughes is a midfielder with an excellent passing range and close ball control skills.
 David Unsworth described him as "an outstanding footballer with great technique and a great set-ball delivery".